laro/Cilia/README.md

     - `1.0f` is always `Float32`
     - `1.0d` is always `Float64`
 - `Infinity`/`-Infinity` is a floating point literal of arbitrary precision for infinity values
-    - Can be converted to any float type
+    - Can be converted to any float type.
     - Is interpreted as `Float`
         - in case of type inferring, parameter overloading and template matching.
 - `NaN` is a floating point literal of arbitrary precision for NaN ("not a number") values